dikortis/LetsTalkETC/Episodes/Episode_6.md

-you'd sell a newspaper right that was the craziest thing that everybody thought they were just gonna do all this stuff and when you you sit back and pull the emotion out you look at what the use cases are there are some interesting niche use cases when I've been kind of
+you'd sell a newspaper right that was the craziest thing that everybody thought they were just gonna do all this stuff and when you sit back and pull the emotion out you look at what the use cases are there are some interesting niche use cases when I've been kind of